 What is Physical Capital?

-Physical capital is referred to as being one of the three main factors in the production process.
-Physical capital consists of items like machinery, buildings, equipment.
+Physical capital is referred to as one of the three main factors in the production process.
+Physical capital consists of items like machinery, buildings, equipment, etc.

-Physical capital includes man made goods that are used in the process of production for converting raw material to finished goods.
-Any new project requires a significant amount of investment in physical capital.
+Physical capital includes man-made goods that are used in the process of production for converting raw material to finished goods.
+Any new project requires a significant amount of investment in the physical capital.

 What is Human Capital?

-Human Capital implies the knowledge which a worker brings to the company in the manner of education, talents, abilities, talents, knowledge, preferences etc., which he or she has gathered over time.
-As a consequence, the employees are regarded as an asset, whose value can be enhanced, by spending in their coaching and improvement, like any other asset of the firm.
+Human Capital implies the knowledge that a worker brings to the company in the manner of education, talents, abilities, knowledge, preferences, etc. that they have gathered over time.
+As a consequence, the employees are regarded as an asset, whose value can be enhanced by spending in their coaching and improvement like any other asset of the firm.

-The notion makes it obvious that all the workers at the job, are unequal, and they contrast in their skill fulness.
+The notion makes it obvious that all the workers at the job are unequal, and they contrast in their skills.